-Genworth allows for the use of W-2 income for borrowers working for a grow operation as long as it is a legal cannabis dispensary and meets GSE and Genworth income guidelines.
+Enact allows for the use of W-2 income for borrowers working for a grow operation as long as it is a legal cannabis dispensary and meets GSE and Enact income guidelines.
 We do not allow any farm use/cannabis growing or marijuana grow house on the subject property.

 If the borrower is an employee and not an owner of the business, then the most important documents to get are current paystubs, W-2’s and/or tax returns to prove consistency of income.
 The pay stubs and W-2’s would also need to reflect taxes being taken out.

 Enact would not accept income from a self-employed owner of a grow operation business as we must consider the potential and stability of long-term earnings.
 There is the potential the business could be seized since cannabis is a “controlled substance”.